1. Where is the festival and how do I get there?

 13. What happens if it rains?

 Fingers crossed that we’ll have another rain-free festival year!
 But if it does rain, Battery Dance will announce whether the performance will be canceled or not by 5pm.
-Announcements will be made on Battery Dance’s Facebook and Twitter feeds — so be sure to follow us if you plan on attending!
-There are no rain-dates sadly, but we’ll try and fit them in on subsequent days or on August 19th – our rain date.
+Announcements will be made on Battery Dance’s Facebook and Instagram feeds — so be sure to follow us if you plan on attending!
+If we need to reschedule performances, we’ll try and fit them in on subsequent days or on August 19th – our rain date.